wp-plugins/wp-to-twitter/readme.txt

 Text Domain: wp-to-twitter
 Stable tag: 2.9.4

-Auto-posts a Twitter update when you update your WordPress blog or add a link, with your chosen URL shortening service.
+Posts a Twitter update when you update your WordPress blog or add a link, with your chosen URL shortening service.

 == Description ==

-WP to Twitter posts Tweets from WordPress to Twitter.
+= Post Tweets from WordPress to Twitter. =

+Yep.
+That's the basic functionality.
+But it's not the only thing you can do:

-Shorten URLs using a variety of popular URL shorteners, or leave Twitter to do it for you using t.co.
+* Shorten URLs in your Tweets with popular URL shorteners, or let Twitter to do it with [t.co](http://t.co).

-Use WP to Twitter display a feed of recent Tweets.
-Display Tweets from any account by entering that account's Twitter ID!
+* Recent Tweets Widget: Display recent Tweets.
+Fetch Tweets from your own or any other account.
+* Tweet Search Widget: Display the Tweets resulting from a search.

 [Upgrade to WP Tweets Pro](http://www.joedolson.com/wp-tweets-pro/) for Tweet scheduling, automatic re-tweeting, and more!

-WP to Twitter supports a customizable Tweet template for updating or editing posts and pages, supports custom post types, and allows you to write a custom Tweet for each post, using custom template tags to generate the Tweet copy.
+WP to Twitter uses a customizable Tweet template for Tweets sent when updating or editing posts and pages or custom post types.
+You can customize your Tweet for each post, using custom template tags to generate the Tweet.

-More features:
+= Free Features =

-* Use tags as Twitter hashtags
+* Use post tags as Twitter hashtags
 * Use alternate URLs in place of post permalinks
 * Support for Google Analytics
 * Support for XMLRPC remote clients
+* Select from YOURLS, Goo.gl, Bit.ly, jotURL, or Su.pr as external URL shorteners.

+= Premium Features =

 Upgrade to [WP Tweets Pro](http://www.joedolson.com/wp-tweets-pro/) for extra features, including: